vaadin-miki/super-fields/superfields/README.md

 In most common cases one would use `ObjectFieldFactory` to create and configure `ObjectField`, and then annotate data model class with the additional information.
 Please consult the demo application or the tests (`ObjectFieldTest`, `NestedObjectFieldTest` and `EnumObjectTest`) for details.
 Also please note that [`ObjectFieldFactory` will become a separate library](https://github.com/vaadin-miki/super-fields/issues/401) at some point in the future.

-### `SuperCheckbox`

-It is known that [`Checkbox` does not support read-only mode](https://github.com/vaadin/web-components/issues/688).
-This component exists as a workaround and binds `enabled` and `readOnly` as one: setting the checkbox to read-only will disable it.

 ## Select fields

 ### `ItemGrid`